alexreisner/geocoder/README.md

     box = Geocoder::Calculations.bounding_box(center_point, distance)
     Venue.within_bounding_box(box)

 This can also dramatically improve query performance, especially when used in conjunction with indexes on the latitude/longitude columns.
 Note, however, that returned results do not include `distance` and `bearing` attributes.
-If you want to improve performance AND have access to distance and bearing info, use both scopes:

-    Venue.near(center_point, distance).within_bounding_box(box)
+Note that `#near` performs both bounding box and radius queries for speed.

 Advanced Geocoding